Routeburn & Milford Track | Best Day Hikes

 Milford Track Day Walk - Sandfly Point to Giant's Gate from Milford Sound

 A day walk from Milford Sound at the end of the track is a fantastic experience for people who want to do more with their time in New Zealand than just hike one track.
-New Zealand Trails offer this hike as part of our multi-day small group guided adventure tours.
 You’ll start in the morning from Milford Sound with a stunning boat ride across to a place aptly named Sandfly Point to begin your walk.
 Your guide will then lead you on an enthralling three or four hour (choose your own pace!) return walk through this most famously beautiful part of New Zealand.
 You are likely to have the track to yourselves for most of the way.
 The greatest advantage of doing the day walk from this end of the track is that those walking the full track start a full day's walk away from you, so you really don't run into many other hikers.